twana18/System-for-College-Submission-Java/README.md

     - Submit the form

 ## Ongoing  Support / maintenance
-This project is will be done by the team and will be seeing by us till 2 years if only need maintaining problems but the support for adding new feature  in the future it will add new budget depend on the requirement and the time.
+This project will be done by the team and will be supported till 2 years if only need maintaining problems but the support for adding new feature in the future, it will add new budget depend on the requirement and the time.

 ## Milestone & Deadline
-this project is requested by L.polla Fattah the period is 10 Weeks every week it will cover a request from him and every 2 weeks will review the last and add the new request to the system.
+this project is requested by Dr. Polla Fattah the period is 10 Weeks, every week we will cover a request from him and every 2 weeks, we will review the last and add the new request to the system.

 ## The Tool and Program used: